-It is remarkable that the EASS has continued for more than 10 years since the first EASS in 2006.
+It is remarkable that the EASS has continued for more than 15 years since the first EASS in 2006.
 It is not a small achievement at least for the KGSS as there have been both funding difficulties and a transition in leadership.
-From 2016, the EASS in Korea was co-sponsored by Sungkyunkwan University and Seoul National University (Co-PI, Seok-ho Kim).
-Despite the fact that the KGSS could not conduct the 2014 EASS module on "Work Life in East Asia," Weidong Wang (China), Noriko Iwai (Japan), Yang-chih Fu (Taiwan) generously understood the situation and fully supported the KGSS in overcoming that difficult period of time.
-I am thankful for their friendship and willingness to work together to sustain the EASS for the global social science community that uses the data to know more about East Asian countries.

-As I write this, there are more than 2,800 requests from all over the world for the EASS data.
+From 2016 to 2018, the EASS in Korea was co-sponsored by Sungkyunkwan University and Seoul National University (Co-PI, Seok-ho Kim).
+From 2020, Survey Research Center at Sungkyunkwan University solely conducted the EASS as it from 2006 to 2014.
+Despite the KGSS could not conduct the 2014 EASS module on "Work Life in East Asia," Weidong Wang (China), Noriko Iwai (Japan), and Yang-chih Fu (Taiwan) generously understood the situation and fully supported the KGSS in overcoming that difficult period of time.
+I am thankful for their friendship and willingness to work together to sustain the EASS for the global social science community that uses the data to learn more about East Asian countries.
+As I write this, there are more than 5,000 requests from all over the world for the EASS data.
 I thank all the users of the EASS.
-We genuinely hope the social science community enjoys using the data from the EASS as much as we enjoy collaborating for the EASS.
-We will continue our efforts to make the EASS a good source of quality data for understanding the cultural continuities and changes in China, Japan, Taiwan, and Korea.
+I genuinely hope the social science community enjoys using the EASS as much as I enjoy working with the EASS colleagues.